C0nw0nk/Cloudflare-my-ip/README.md

 Just run this script on the machine with a dynamic IP and then use the domain name to connect in future

+The reason i made this is so i could have my Windows 10 PC run this script as a `scheduled task` because i have a `dynamic IP address` this way i will use a `subdomain` to use for `FTP` and `remote desktop` when i need to access the PC remotely without having to get the new IP address when it changes it is automated.

 # Usage

 Download ```curl.cmd``` and put your ```curl.exe``` in the same directory as the script.